 Filmmakers of all skill levels are encouraged to submit.
-The Southeast Asia Center Film Festival (“SEACFF”) will consider for inclusion in the Festival all eligible films that have been submitted by the deadline and that are about the Southeast Asian experience.
+The Southeast Asia x Seattle Film Festival (“SEAxSEA”) will consider for inclusion in the Festival all eligible films that have been submitted by the deadline and that are about the Southeast Asian experience.

-For this year, we are only accepting short films 1-30 minutes long.
+We are only accepting short films 1-35 minutes long.
 Narrative, documentary, and experimental films are welcome and there is no limitation on the number of different film submissions you may make.

 All selection decisions are at the sole and absolute discretion of SEAxSEA, and are final and non-reviewable.
 SEAxSEA is not required to provide any feedback, comments or reasons, or any other information, regarding the selection or non-selection of any submitted Film or the process by which Films are or have been selected.

-SEAxSEA will notify by December 1, 2018 all applicants who have been selected to participate in the Festival.
-SEACFF will contact applicants using the contact information provided in the FilmFreeway registration form.
+SEAxSEA will notify all applicants who have been selected to participate in the Festival.
+SEAxSEA will contact applicants using the contact information provided in the FilmFreeway registration form.
 It is the applicant's responsibility to provide correct and functional contact information.
-SEACFF is not responsible for any failed attempts to contact applicants using the contact information provided.
+SEAxSEA is not responsible for any failed attempts to contact applicants using the contact information provided.